elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 7-file creates a scripts that creates a file named exactly with special characters and contains the text best school.\
 File 8-cwd_state creates a script that writes into the file ls_cwd_content the result of the command ls -la.\
 File 9-duplicate_last_line creates a script that duplicates the last line of the file iacta.\
+File 10-no_more_js creates a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.\
+File 10-no_more_js deletes all the regular files with js extension that are present in the current diectory and all its subfolders.\